 Book D: Applications of complex analysis

-The texts have many worked examples, problems and exercises (all with full solutions), and there is a module handbook that includes reference material, the main results and an index.
+The texts include many worked examples, problems, and exercises (all with complete solutions), as well as a module handbook with reference material, the main results, and an index.

 There is no formal pre-requisite study, but you must have the required mathematical skills.